 - A cover letter addressed to Dr. Janice Blum

 The Graduate Affairs Committee (GAC) meets on the 4th Tuesday of the month between the months of August through May with the exceptions of September and December.
-In order for the proposal to be reviewed by the GAC, it must be received by the IUPUI Graduate Office no later than two (2) weeks prior to the GAC meeting.
+In order for the proposal to be reviewed by the GAC, it must be received by the IU Graduate School Indianapolis no later than two (2) weeks prior to the GAC meeting.

-After the GAC approves the accelerated or dual degree and final documents are received, IU proposals will be entered into the APPEAR system by the Graduate Office and forwarded to the Academic Leadership Council.
-Purdue proposals will be entered in to Curriculog by the program to be routed for approvals at Purdue West Lafayette.
-Following approval at this stage, proposals are presented to either the IU or Purdue trustees.
+After the GAC approves the accelerated or dual degree and final documents are received, IU proposals will be entered into the APPEAR system by the IU Graduate School Indianapolis and forwarded to the Academic Leadership Council.
+Following approval at this stage, proposals are presented to the IU trustees.

 Once final approval has been given, the chief academic officer will send notification of approval to the dean of the originating unit, the Office of Communications and Marketing, the IUPUI registrar, the director of Student Financial Services, and the director of graduate admissions where the major will be coded for inclusion in the master inventory.

-IU school representatives can review the status using APPEAR after a proposal has been submitted to the APPEAR system.
-Purdue representatives can review the status using Curriculog after a proposal has been submitted to Curriculog.
+School representatives can review the status using APPEAR after a proposal has been submitted to the APPEAR system.

 The designated Graduate Office Accelerated Program cover sheet and copy of the OVPIA international agreement application, including proposal form, draft MOU, and dean’s support letter, is submitted to the IUPUI Graduate Affairs Committee.

 Following GAC clearance, the OIA will clear the international agreement application for review by the IU Office of the Vice President for International Affairs (OVPIA), which is IU’s pathway for international MOU approval.